Marie Drucker: Career

+In 2017, she became the presenter and producer of the documentary program Infrarouge.
+Prior to this, there was no person presenting the program.
+She had stopped presenting news in mid-2016, instead focusing on documentary production, founding a production company later that year.

 Personal life

 Marie Drucker is a cousin of actress Léa Drucker.
 She was ranked the 22nd sexiest woman in the world in a 2006 poll by FHM France.

 Despite a desire to protect her privacy, Drucker has been in a number of well publicized relationships with high-profile individuals, several of whom she was engaged to, starting with novelist Marc Levy until 2005.
 Then starting in late spring 2006 she was the partner of former French Minister of the Interior François Baroin, which led her to resign from Soir 3 out of concerns regarding her objectivity, but the couple were reported to have separated in April 2008.

 In 2009 she had an affair with banker Matthieu Pigasse, which became the subject of a scathing book by Pigasse's scorned wife, Alix Étournaud, in which Drucker is never named but instead referred to by nicknames such as "la sorcière" (the witch), "Miss Météo" (weather girl) or "gorge profonde" (deep throat).
 She shortly thereafter entered a relationship with comic actor Gad Elmaleh which lasted about a year.
 In 2012, she was reported to be dating celebrity chef Cyril Lignac.

-Drucker now lives in the 8th arrondissement of Paris with her partner, politician Mathias Vicherat, with whom she has been in a relationship since 2014.
-On the night of 31 March to 1 April 2015 Drucker gave birth to their son, named Jean after her father.
+Drucker lived in the 8th arrondissement of Paris with her then-partner, Mathias Vicherat, with whom she was in a relationship from 2014 until 2021.
+On the night of 31 March to 1 April 2015, Drucker gave birth to their son, named Jean after her father.